The Swine of Gerasene

 Now faith is the assurance of things hoped for, the conviction of things not seen.

-It is difficult for mere mortals to understand why God allowed Satan to kill Job’s family, or why Jesus allowed the demons to enter and destroy the pigs, but it is easy to understand the core message of each of these stories, which is not about the value of life, whether that of pigs or that of humankind.
-These stories are about the importance of faith in the one true God.
+It is difficult for mere mortals to understand why God allowed Satan to kill Job’s family, or why Jesus allowed the demons to enter and destroy the pigs, but it is easy to understand the core message of each of these accounts.
+These narratives are not about the value of life, whether that of pigs or that of humankind.
+These Scriptures are about the importance of sincere and unwavering faith in the One True God.

 Romans 1:17